Manuel dos Reis Machado: Birth of the regional style

 At 18, Bimba felt that capoeira had lost all its efficacy as a martial art and an instrument of resistance, becoming a folkloric activity reduced to nine movements.
 It was then that Bimba started to restore movements from the old capoeira (later known as Angola), added movements from an extinct African fighting style called batuque – a type of martial art that he learned from his father (of which his father was a champion), as well as introducing movements created by himself.
 Bimba was the first to create a method of teaching to help facilitate learning because, until then, capoeira was only learned by watching and participating in the roda.
-This was the beginning of the development of capoeira regional.
+Bimba first named his style Luta Regional de Bahia (Regional Fight of Bahia), which was later simplified to capoeira regional.

 It also has been theorized that Bimba received influence by other martial arts when adding and perfecting movements to the capoeira repertoire.
 He is known to have studied the method of capoeira teachers like Mestre Sinhozinho, Mario Aleixo and Anibal "Zuma" Burlamaqui, who mixed capoeira with martial arts like judo, boxing, Greco-Roman wrestling and Portuguese stick-fighting.
+He also practiced capoeira in boxing matches, and was able to win by doing so.
 Other sources, among them Mestre Itapoan, believe that Bimba made virtually no additions from other martial arts to capoeira, and that all its movements came from batuque or itself; moreover, there are reports of capoeira techniques similar to those from judo as far back as 1888, before Eastern martial arts came to Brazil.
 On the other hand, it is known that Bimba's student Cisnando Lima was trained in judo under Mitsuyo Maeda and Takeo Yano, and that other students sometimes faced Japanese martial artists in fights.

 In 1928, a new chapter in the history of capoeira began, as well as a change in the way black people were looked upon by the Brazilian society.
-After a performance at the palace of Bahia's Governor, Juracy Magalhães, Bimba was finally successful in convincing the authorities of the cultural value of capoeira, thus in the 1930s ending its official ban, which had been in effect since 1890.Machado founded the first capoeira school in 1932, the Academia-escola de Cultura Regional, at the Engenho de Brotas in Salvador, Bahia.
+After a performance at the palace of Bahia's Governor, Juracy Magalhães, Bimba was finally successful in convincing the authorities of the cultural value of capoeira, thus in the 1930s ending its official ban, which had been in effect since 1890.Machado founded the first capoeira school in 1932.
+This was called the Academia-escola de Cultura Regional, at the Engenho de Brotas in Salvador, Bahia.
 Previously, capoeira was only practiced and played on the streets.
 However, capoeira was still heavily discriminated against by upper-class Brazilian society.
 In order to change the pejorative reputation of capoeira and its practitioners as devious, stealthy and malicious, Bimba set new standards to the art.